pkg/errors/README.md

 }
 ```

 Would you like to know more?
-Read the [original presentation](https://t.co/GGPr7HJZYR), blog post coming soon.
+Read the [blog post](http://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully).

 ## Contributing